NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Android App Reversing.md

 has been passed into the Log.i() function invocation.

 Where do the output of Log.i go?
-The Log represents the [Logger class](https://developer.android.com/reference/android/util/Log) for android developement, and serves as API for sending log output.
+The Log represents the [Logger class](https://developer.android.com/reference/android/util/Log) for android development, and serves as API for sending log output.
 There are different levels of problems and information that the developer could tag the log messages.
 The output can be captured via android studios or via CLI [logcat](https://developer.android.com/studio/command-line/logcat).

 ### Get flag

 So, to get the flag, we could inspect the log outputs in our android studios.
-We can apply the **info** fitler to filter out the irrelevant stuff.
+We can apply the **info** filter to filter out the irrelevant stuff.

 ![droids0 main page](/images/intro-android-reversing/logcat_android_studios_info.jpg)

 ## droids1

 ```
 AUTHOR: JASON
 DESCRIPTION: Find the pass, get the flag.